JoeDavisson/EasySXB/README.md

 EasySXB is a terminal/program loader designed for use with Western Design Center's SXB line of development boards.

 Program files (in HEX format) can be uploaded through the terminal interface.
-(This can be slow for larger programs.)
+(This is convenient, but can be slow for larger programs.)

 Must be run under Linux with the ```sudo``` command.
-(Windows support coming soon.)
+Windows support is coming soon.

 ## Build it from source
 ```$ git clone https://github.com/Mortis69/EasySXB.git```